Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên27/10/2025

-In the US newspaper Business Insider , Andre Neveling shared: My first trip to Southeast Asia in 2010 was a completely new experience.
-The trip ignited a desire to explore the world , and 15 years later, with 38 countries, I have come to a simple conclusion: No other place offers the diversity and excitement of Southeast Asia.
-I have returned to this place many times, often alone.
+In an article in the American newspaper Business Insider , Andre Neveling shared: "My first trip to Southeast Asia in 2010 was a completely new experience.
+It sparked a desire to explore the world , and 15 years later, having visited 38 countries, I've come to a simple conclusion: Nowhere else offers such fascinating diversity and appeal as Southeast Asia.
+I've returned many times, often alone."

 Khám phá thành phố du lịch TP .
 HCM qua trải nghiệm của du khách 15 năm khám phá Đông Nam Á - Ảnh 1.

-Andre Neveling bathes elephants in Phuket
+Andre Neveling bathes elephants in Phuket.

 Khám phá thành phố du lịch TP .
 HCM qua trải nghiệm của du khách 15 năm khám phá Đông Nam Á - Ảnh 2.

-Luang Prabang, Laos: A Spiritual Retreat
+Luang Prabang, Laos: A spiritual retreat

 Khám phá thành phố du lịch TP .
 HCM qua trải nghiệm của du khách 15 năm khám phá Đông Nam Á - Ảnh 3.

-Ho Chi Minh City, Vietnam: Vibrant Energy and Unexpected Perks
+Ho Chi Minh City, Vietnam: Vibrant energy and unexpected perks.

 Khám phá thành phố du lịch TP .
 HCM qua trải nghiệm của du khách 15 năm khám phá Đông Nam Á - Ảnh 4.

-Kuala Lumpur, Malaysia: A city without vitality
+Kuala Lumpur, Malaysia: A city that has lost its vitality.

 Source: https://thanhnien.vn/du-khach-vong-quanh-dong-nam-a-suot-15-nam-viet-gi-ve-tphcm-185251024133610404.htm